JasonBaier/ci3-fire-starter/README.md

     + line 220: set your log threshold - I usually set it to 1 for production environments
     + line 314: set your encryption key using the [recommended method](http://www.codeigniter.com/user_guide/libraries/encryption.html#setting-your-encryption-key "Encryption Library: Setting your encryption key")
 * Modify /application/config/database.php and connect to your database
+* Modify /application/config/core.php and set $config['root_folder'] to match your server's webroot (htdocs, public_html, etc.)
-* Upload all files to your server
+* Upload all files to your server - for security, /application and /system must go above your webroot and all the files and subfolders in /htdocs will go inside your webroot
-* Make sure the /captcha folder has write permission
+* Make sure the /captcha folder inside your webroot has write permission
 * Set /application/sessions permission to 0600
-* Configure your path to use /htdocs
 * Visit your new URL
 * The default welcome page includes links to the admin tool and the private user profile page
 * Make sure you log in to admin and change the administrator password!